Ever Given: Aftermath

 On 13 April, the SCA announced that the ship had been seized on court orders until the owners paid $900 million in damages.
 On 4 July 2021 the German newspaper Der Spiegel reported that the owners and the SCA had agreed on compensation, although the exact amount remained unclear.
+The settlement had been lowered to $540 million by the Suez Canal Authority.
 The ship departed from the Suez Canal on 7 July for scheduled deliveries of cargo at several European ports.

 On 7 July 2021, Egyptian authorities released the ship after an unspecified settlement was reached.
 It was announced that Egypt would also receive a 75-ton tugboat from the ship's Japanese owner, Shoei Kisen Kaisha, as part of the compensation package.
 Ever Given sailed to Port Said.
 Hull inspections were carried out, with the vessel finally departing on 12 July, after a seizure delay of more than 100 days.